zanzo420/valheim-expand_world_events/README.md

   - Active events are not saved to the save file.
 Restarting the server removes active events.
 - **Minimum distance between events**: When multiple events are enabled, new events cancel previous events within this distance.
   - Default is `100` meters.
+- **Check per player**: If enabled, the event check is done separately for each player.
+  - Default is `false`.
+  - This makes events much more likely to happen.

 ### expand_events.yaml